Muppet Babies (2018 TV series): Production

 Unlike the previous series, the update is produced using computer-generated animation and features two 11-minute stories per episode.
 The series is aimed at children between the ages of four and seven.

 Tom Warburton, best known for creating Cartoon Network's Codename: Kids Next Door, is the executive producer and Eric Shaw, former writer on Nickelodeon's SpongeBob SquarePants, is the story editor and co-producer.
-The show is a co-production between Disney Junior, Odd Bot Animation, Snowball Studios and The Muppets Studio.
+The show is a co-production between Disney Junior and The Muppets Studio.

 Production lawsuit

 On October 23, 2020, it was reported that original Muppet Babies writer Jeffrey Scott would sue The Walt Disney Company for using ideas that originated in the 1984 series without permission or credit.
 Scott also stated that he presented ideas and concepts to Disney in 2016 that were used without his permission.
 On January 27, 2021, Disney filed a motion to dismiss it.
 Disney argued that Scott had no legal grounds to sue because his ownership to the copyright had ceased when he filed for bankruptcy in 2003.
 The case was dismissed without prejudice on March 31, 2021.

 However, in September 2022, a U.S. district judge declined Disney's request to officially dismiss the case, finding Disney had allegedly copied elements from Scott's production bible.
 Among the presented evidence was the "nanny character with her distinctive colored socks" and similarly-themed episodes between the original series and the reboot.